CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 # Design Document

 ### Specification
-Briefly highlight any additional functionality that you have implemented between phase 0 and the end of phase 1.
+*Briefly highlight any additional functionality that you have implemented between phase 0 and the end of phase 1.*

+We had

 ### Any major decision made
 A description of any major design decisions your group has made (along with brief explanations of why you made them).

 ### SOLID
-How well does your design adhere to the SOLID design principles?
+*How well does your design adhere to the SOLID design principles?*
 - Give us specific examples of how your design adheres to the SOLID principles.
 - If you found that something in your design wasn't good, tell us about that too!
   - Pretending part of your design is good — when you know it isn't — can potentially hurt your mark significantly!
-  - Acknowledging bad design can earn you marks and demonstrates understanding — especially if you discuss how you could fix it if you had more time!
+  - Acknowledging bad design can earn you marks and demonstrates understanding — especially if you discuss how you could fix it if you had more time!*

 ### Clean Architecture
 Is your program consistent with Clean Architecture?